SzparaLab/viramp-project/viramp-docs/viramp_intro.rst

 Reference-independent scaffolding
 ---------------------------------
-This step extends the super-contigs and connects them using `SSPACE <http://www.baseclear.com/landingpages/basetools-a-wide-range-of-bioinformatics-solutions/sspacev12/>`_.
-At the end of this step, the pipeline will produce a draft genome.
-This draft genome is a multi-fasta file usually containing 5~15 contigs which are listed in the same order as the reference.
+The next step extends the super-contigs and connects them using `SSPACE <http://www.baseclear.com/landingpages/basetools-a-wide-range-of-bioinformatics-solutions/sspacev12/>`_.
+The pipeline will produce a draft genome as aa multi-fasta file usually containing 5~15 contigs which are listed in the same order as the reference.

 .. image:: manual-pic/sspace.png